-The RSA East Midlands Branch Chair, Gary Bosworth, is a Visiting Professor at Lincoln International Business School and also a Professor of Rural Entrepreneurship at Northumbria University.
+The current RSA East Midlands Branch Chair, Gary Bosworth, is stepping down from his role as Branch Chair as he has moved to Northumbria.
+Gary is now a Professor of Rural Entrepreneurship at Northumbria University.

 “Regional Impacts of Climate Change Comparing Urban and Rural Examples”

 Date: Wednesday 29th January, 2020, University of Lincoln

 Climate change impacts: Examining Urban and rural scenarios

 A report of the RSA East Midlands Branch Seminar, January 29th, 2020, University of Lincoln.

 Probably the last time the East Midlands branch of the RSA met, climate change was still stalled “global warming” and in our region we were talking fondly about warmer summers, vineyards and certainly not ugly windfarms all over the countryside.

 But times have changed, and this seminar, attended by 22 delegates, identified a number of distinctive impacts for urban and rural regions.
 Speakers also emphasised the need to think across spatial divides to create innovative social and political approaches to address the growing challenges that we face together.

 The event began with a video presentation from Dr Candice Howarth (LSE) who emphasised the need for communicating information in ways that relate to people’s lives.
 An overload of information could almost be detrimental and lead to resignation in the face of such an apocalyptic challenge.
 Feeding forward into later discussions, the call to recognise “bottom-up” action was well received with models of co-production that involved multiple types of stakeholders beyond simple linear or even triple helix models opened our eyes to the complexity, but also the potential for action.